bcgov/vc-authn-oidc/README.md

 ## Configuring a proof-request

-To configure the default pre-built proof request, once the controller service is running execute `./manage configure-proof default` in a shell.
-This will create the following configuration:
+Send a POST request to `http://localhost:5201/ver-configs` with the following body:

 ```json
 {